|I established this page in 2000,

 their outward genital appearance usually lying anywhere from almost

 completely female (AIS Grade 5) through to almost completely male (Grade

-In some types of PAIS (AIS Grades 2 & 1) the male genital deformity is so minimal that a baby's gender assignment will be male.
-Excessive breast development is likely to occur (often unexpectedly!) at puberty, but this can be removed by surgery and the PAIS male may even prove fertile.
+In some types of PAIS (AIS Grades 1 & 2) the male genital deformity is so minimal that a baby's gender assignment will be male.
+Excessive breast development is likely to occur (often unexpectedly!) at puberty, but this can be removed by surgery and some PAIS male may even prove fertile.